bitcoinfo/bitcoin-history/README.md

 # Before Bitcoin
-**Cryptography, Cypherpunks, Open Source Software, Traditional Money, Virtual Currencies, Electronic Payments, P2P Networking, Distributed Systems and Smart Contracts.**
+**Cryptography, Cypherpunks, Virtual Currencies, P2P, Distributed Systems and Smart Contracts.**

 This repository is a space to gather any historical information related to Bitcoin.
+Above subtitle reflects the eventual intent for this repository.
+For now, I have a good start for pre-bitcoin and cypherpunk resources.
+I expect to be busy with some [other projects](/projects.md).

 ### Contents